top of page

 Pain Management

-There may be pain and discomfort for the initial 1-2 weeks after the surgery.
-Pain medication may be prescribed to manage any discomfort during the recovery period.
+There may be some pain and discomfort for the initial 1-2 weeks after the surgery.
+Pain medication will be prescribed when you are discharged from the hospital to manage any discomfort during recovery.

 Rest and Activity Rest is essential during the initial recovery phase.
 Patients should gradually increase their activity level as advised by their surgeon.
 We recommend avoiding strenuous physical activity (e.g. gym and heavy lifting) for approximately 4-6 weeks.

-Follow-up Visits Patients will need to attend follow-up appointments with their surgeon to monitor the healing process and ensure there are no complications.
-The following follow-up ups are what you can expect after explant surgery with Dr Duncan Taylor:
+Follow-up Visits Patients will need to attend follow-up appointments with their surgeon to monitor the healing process and ensure no complications.
+The following post-operative appointments are what you can expect after explant surgery with Dr Duncan Taylor:

 Proper incision care is essential to minimise scarring.
-Surgeons will provide instructions on how to care for the incision sites, including massage and silicone scar management.
+Dr Taylor's team will provide instructions on how to care for the incision sites, including massage to the breasts, scars and silicone scar management.

 How Much Does Implant Removals Cost in Perth?

-The cost of breast implant removal can vary depending on the specific procedure, whether it includes additional steps like capsulectomy, fat grafting, or a breast lift, and the coverage options available through Medicare or private health insurance.
+The cost of breast implant removal can vary depending on the specific procedure you elect to proceed with, whether it includes additional steps like capsulectomy, fat grafting, or a breast lift, and the coverage options available through Medicare or private health insurance.
 For those considering explant surgery, understanding these costs upfront can help plan and explore potential rebates.
 Click here to view the full breakdown of pricing options and additional fees to be aware of.

 Be Aware of the Potential Risks and Complications